top of page

 Allow yourself a break.

-Check in with your friends.
+Check-in with your friends.

 Set an alarm for “home time”.

-It is very easy to just keep working when you’re at home; you have stuff to do and nowhere to go.
+It is very easy to keep working at home; you have stuff to do and nowhere to go.
 But, it isn’t sustainable.
-We don’t know how long this WFH period will last so you need to be thinking long-term.
+We don’t know how long this WFH period will last, so you need to think long-term.
 Log on in the morning, then set yourself an alarm for the time you would like to have finished by.
-It doesn’t mean that when that alarm goes off you shut your laptop instantly, but it acts as a check on yourself that you should be looking to wrap things up for the evening and logging off.
-No, you won’t be able to abide by your alarm everyday but it is a good habit to get into.
+It doesn’t mean that when that alarm goes off, you shut your laptop instantly, but it acts as a check on yourself, letting you know that you should be looking to wrap things up for the evening and logging off.

 Keep in touch with your anxiety.

-The circumstances under which a lot of us are going to WFH’ing are abnormal and uncertain.
-There are a lot of factors around the whole situation that are anxiety inducing, let alone any anxiety you may deal with from other areas in your life.
-Recognise this and explore different methods that help you deal with this.
-I am not going to recommend particular methods, but I will talk about my own.
-If I am anxious it seeps into my dreams leading to me becoming overly tired and more irritable.
-Then in turn more anxious.
-I find that mediating before I go to sleep, even if only for 10 minutes, helps me to dispel these thoughts and get a good night’s sleep.
+I will not recommend particular methods, but I will talk about my own.
+If I am anxious, it seeps into my dreams, leading to me becoming overly tired and more irritable.
+Then, in turn, more anxious.
+I find that meditating before I go to sleep, even if only for 10 minutes, helps me to dispel these thoughts and get a good night’s sleep.
 Mediation might not be your preferred option, but allow yourself this opportunity to figure out which is yours.

 I can say that a sustained WFH period is a weird thing when you’re not used to it, and I am very happy to work for a company where I would much rather be in the office with my colleagues, but also very lucky to work for a company that WFH’ing doesn’t compromise by ability to do my job.
-I hope these tips help you have a more enjoyable (and productive!)
-WFH period and stay safe, because there are better times to come at the end of it.

 bottom of page